dEagle-DEV/math-calculator-app/README.md

 ## 👤 Author

 **[@dEagle-DEV](https://github.com/dEagle-DEV)**
 This is my first Python project.
-Hopefully, many updates to come...
-I am commited.
+Hopefully, many more projects to come.

 ---